Switched Linear Ensemble Systems and Structural Controllability: Main Results

 \section{Main Results}

 In this section, we present the main results.
-In Subsection~\ref{ssec:nec_suf_cond}, we formulate the structural controllability problem for switched, linear ensemble systems and provide in Theorem~\ref{thm:main} a necessary and sufficient condition for a sparsity pattern $\bS$ to be structurally controllable for a given pair $(k, q)$.
+In Subsection~\ref{ssec:nec_suf_cond}, we formulate the structural controllability problem for switched, linear ensemble systems and provide in Theorem~\ref{thm:main} a necessary and sufficient condition for a sparsity pattern $\bS$ to be structurally controllable for a given pair $(k, q)$, with $k$ the number of subsystems and $q$ the number of individual systems.
 In Subsection~\ref{ssec:KS}, we present in Proposition~\ref{prop:KS} a necessary and sufficient condition for the existence of a finite $k$ such that $\bS$ is structurally controllable for $(k, q)$ for all $q \in \mathbb{N}$.
 Then, in Subsection~\ref{ssec:algorithms}, we relate the two conditions to some maximum flow problem, which enables us to use polynomial algorithms to check the two conditions and to compute the smallest value~$k^*$.